 About

-Sara Heywood is a multidisciplinary artist based in east London, UK.
-Her process and project driven practice incorporates installation, photography, drawing and sculpture.
-Intrinsic to the work is a dialogue between people and place, the layers that make up the identity of a given site, and the point where natural and manmade environments and materials converge and impact one another.
-In doing so, she attempts to question and address our present-day relationship to the world around us, the legacy and imprints we leave behind, and the physical and emotional repercussions of a planet in climate crisis.
+Sara Heywood (b.1971) is a British multidisciplinary artist based in London, UK.
+Her practice focuses on site responsive interventions where natural and manmade environments and materials converge and impact one another.
+Intrinsic to the work is an urgent dialogue between humans, heritage and environmental land legacy and their impact on the planet for future generations.
+Utilising photography, drawing, installation and sculpture, alongside found and natural materials, Heywood addresses our present-day relationship to the world around us, the legacy and imprints we leave behind, and the physical and emotional repercussions of a planet in climate crisis.

 Projects often start with a period of in-depth research and development.
-This includes exploring locality, heritage archives, social and personal narratives, ecologies and built environments before responding with the most appropriate media.
-Intrinsic to her work is a collaboration with found objects and materials and with other people, often resulting in collaborative or participatory experiences.
+This includes exploring locality, heritage & archives, social and personal narratives, ecologies and built environments before responding with the most appropriate materials and processes.
+Works often include socially engaged collaborations or participatory experiences.

 BIO